himansh107/Digital-VLSI-SoC-design-using-Openlane/README.md

 ## Overview of the repo

 The 2 week course trained us on the executing the RTL2GDS flow using Opensource EDA tools.
 The RTL for a picorv32a (a CPU core that implements the RISC-V Instruction set) was provided and we had to do synthesis, STA, Floorplan, Placement, CTS and Routing using Openlane.
-An custom made inverter IP was also integrated into the CPU core and the STA of the circuit was done to know it's effect.
+A custom made inverter IP was also integrated into the CPU core and the STA of the circuit was done to know it's effect.

 ## Day1 theory